uwegeercken/neo4j-csv-processor/README.md

 Run the tool:

 First download the neo4j_csv_processor-0.2.0.jar file.
+You also need the neo4j jdbc files which you can download from their website.

-java -cp neo4j_csv_processor-0.2.0.jar com.datamelt.neo4j.csv.processor.NodeToCsvProcessor arguments...
+java -cp neo4j_csv_processor-0.2.0.jar:neo4j-jdbc-driver-3.0.jar com.datamelt.neo4j.csv.processor.NodeToCsvProcessor arguments...

 Pass following arguments: